qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 :ref:`predefined and custom scales <predefinedscales>` to assign to the map view.

 On the right side of the scale display you can define a current :index:`magnification` level for your map view.
-The level is expressed as a percentage.
+This allows to zoom in to a map without altering the map scale, making it easier to accurately tweak the positions of labels and symbols.
+The magnification level is expressed as a percentage.
 If the :guilabel:`Magnifier` has a level of 100%, then the current map is not magnified.
-A default value for this level is available within :menuselection:`Settings --> Options --> Rendering --> Rendering behaviour`.
+Additionally, a default magnification value can be defined within
+:menuselection:`Settings --> Options --> Rendering --> Rendering behaviour`,
+which is very useful for high resolution screen to avoid too small symbols.

 To the right of the magnifier tool you can define a current clockwise rotation for your map view in degrees.